philcrump/stm32-sensor-hub/README.md

 # Sensor Hub

-This project exposes the status of connected sensors on a HTTP Webpage & API, using the ChibiOS (20.3.x) and lwIP (2.1.x) software stacks.
+This project exposes the status of connected sensors on a HTTP Webpage & API, using the ChibiOS (master) and lwIP (2.1.x) software stacks.

+_NB: A small patch is currently required to fix the MACv2 ChibiOS driver for this project, until this is merged into upstream you can download the patch [here](https://forum.chibios.org/viewtopic.php?f=35&t=5857&sid=52393ce2639b55b547337dc42bfae12a)._

 The hardware components are:

-* ST STM32F767ZI ARM Cortex-M7 Development Board - [Product Link](https://www.st.com/en/evaluation-tools/nucleo-f767zi.html)
+* ST STM32H753ZI ARM Cortex-M7F Development Board - [Product Link](https://www.st.com/en/evaluation-tools/nucleo-h753zi.html)

 <p float="center">
   <img src="/images/web-screenshot.png" width="49%" />